Nullptr-Studios/Fight-Night-Finale/design/gdd.md

 Regarding Bosses, our game includes 3 Bosses, each per third of the level.
 These include the Pit Manager, Blake and The Presenter.

 To start off, the first boss you will face is the Pit Manager.
 This boss consists of a somewhat sentient Gorilla in a Suit.
-This boss is almost like a dual-sided coin, with calm and professional basic attacks closely followed by a rage induced AOE special and an even crazier Ultimate, wherein they grab the player and toss them into the ground with unmatched ferocity.
+This boss is almost like a dual-sided coin, with a calm and professional basic attack combo closely followed by a rage induced AOE special, wherein he jumps and pounds the ground, and lastly, an even crazier Ultimate, wherein they grab the player and toss them into the ground with unmatched ferocity.
 This boss is supposed to keep players on their toes being both the first boss in the game and a somewhat unpredictable one.

 Secondly, Blake is essentially a schizophrenic Mafia boss who, similarly to the Pit Manager, cycles between different states of Mania within his boss fight.
 Utilizing a signature bat weapon seen in a previous Nullptr game, Blake utilizes targeted DPS attacks mixed with an occasional AOE special in order to constantly harass the player and make them gauge their every move in a high-octane, high risk fight.
 Having a second, "pseudo" phase, Blake switches from his signature bat to an Akimbo pistol setup upon reaching less than 75%, leading to an even more intense battle as he now shoots the player from afar, dealing even more damage.